TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-intro.md

 <div class="lesson-note" markdown="1">

-**Note**: If it's hard to see what's going on in the small embedded CodePen, feel free to click the "Edit on CodePen" or "Fork on CodePen" button.
+If it's hard to see what's going on in the small embedded CodePen, feel free to click the "Edit on CodePen" or "Fork on CodePen" button.
 This will bring the example into a full-sized environment.
 Some of the later examples might especially benefit from doing this.

 </div>